27 “Facts” About Animals You Have All Wrong

-Unless you’re like this couple who unexpectedly became honey bee entrepreneurs, you do your best to avoid winged stingers.
+You typically do your best to avoid winged stingers.
 With good reason: Bumble bees and yellow jacket wasps have mostly smooth stingers and can attack repeatedly.
 And if there’s a European hornet that’s buzzing around your yard, stay away!
 According to an article in Forbes, they don’t even bother stinging you because they’re large enough to bite with their jaws—yikes.
 And then there are good old wood bees that burrow holes in your wood deck or home.
 Stick a finger in there and a female may sting you.
 But you’re safe if it’s a male wood bee.
 Poor guys don’t have stingers.
 Turns out the only bee with a single sting is the honey bee.
-Once they get you, it’s the big bee hive in the sky for them.
+Once they get you, it’s the big beehive in the sky for them.
 Learn about the intricate democracy that makes bees one of the 12 smartest animals in the world.

 Although it’s the female emperor penguin that lays the eggs, this mom takes off right after for a two-week ocean holiday to replenish nutrition levels.
 Who watches the kids while Mom is out regaining her strength?
 The papa penguin, of course.
 Not only does he watch them, he actually holds the egg between the tops of his feet and his brooding pouch for those two months.
 He actually starves himself to prevent moving to avoid anything happening to his offspring.
 Now that’s willpower.

 Not to be outdone, Jacana fathers, another feathered friend, are also very giving of themselves.
 In fact, they hang around the nest long after the mommies take off for migration even taking care of eggs that were fertilized by other males.
 If you’re curious about more aquatic animals, these manatee facts are for you.
-There are some 11 more monogamous animals that mate for life.
+There are some 11 more monogamous animals that also mate for life.